 CCSDS implementations should not truncate the length of the MAC resulting from HMAC.

-However, because of functional mission constraints (e.g., bandwidth, storage, frame size, packet size), the truncation may be performed.

-The truncation, must be agreed upon a priori or must be signaled to the receiver(s) to ensure compatibility and interoperability.
+The truncation, if performed, shall be agreed upon a priori by the communicating entities.

-NOTE – HMAC had been specified in FIPS 198a (an earlier version of HMAC) as a ten-step process with the final step performing the truncation of the message authentication code by selecting only the leftmost t-bits from the total of L-bits generated by the hash algorithm.
-For SHA-1, the 160-bit MAC could be truncated to 96-bits.
-The latest HMAC revision found in FIPS 198-1 (reference [6]) removes the final truncation step from the algorithm specification.
+NOTE – Because of functional mission constraints (e.g., bandwidth, storage, frame size, packet size), truncation can be performed.
+HMAC had been specified in FIPS 198a (an earlier version of HMAC) as a ten-step process with the final step performing the truncation of the message authentication code by selecting only the leftmost t-bits from the total of L-bits generated by the hash algorithm.
 Truncation is now addressed in NIST Special Publication 800-107 (reference [7]).
 Truncation results in less bits being transmitted over the communications link which means reduced authentication algorithm overhead.
-By not transmitting the entire message authentication code, some additional security strength may be achieved since anyone intercepting the message will not obtain the full MAC, thereby limiting any possible cryptanalysis.
-However, there is potentially more security strength achievable at the receiver if all of the hash bits must be matched rather than just truncated t-bits.
-The security community is not unanimous one way or the other on the merits of truncation.

-cipher based authentication
+cipher-based authentication

 Except as noted in 4.3.2, the Cipher Based Message Authentication Code (CMAC—reference [9]) shall be used if a cipher-based MAC is employed.

-CMAC shall use the AES algorithm and shall support multiple key sizes: 128-bit, 192-bit, and 256-bit.
+CMAC shall use the AES algorithm using any of the following key sizes: 128-bit, 192-bit, or 256-bit.

-CCSDS implementations shall normally use a 128-bit key, but larger key sizes may be chosen for stronger security.
+CCSDS implementations shall use at least a 128-bit key.

 The MAC shall be at least 128 bits in length.